rohandangsharma/dashNurseCall/README.md

 Instructions:
 1. Format SD card to FAT or FAT32 format
 2. Burn .iso file to the Micro SD card.
 The .iso image can be downloaded here:
-Amazon Dash .iso Image
-A good burning program for Mac OS is Etcher.
+Amazon Dash .iso Image (https://drive.google.com/open?id=0B68EGwJQB1HqY1Y2VUw0UmZfZ1E) A good burning program for Mac OS is Etcher: https://etcher.io.
 Don’t worry if the validation fails.
-For Windows, use Win32 Disk Imager.
+For Windows, use Win32 Disk Imager (https://sourceforge.net/projects/win32diskimager/).
 3. Insert Micro SD card into Raspberry Pi.
 4. Connect Mouse and Keyboard to USB ports in Raspberry Pi and connect to Monitor with HDMI cord
 5. Give Raspberry Pi power with Micro USB cable
 6. Connect to local wireless network by clicking wifi icon in top right corner of screen.
 7. Download the Amazon App on Android or iOS.
 Then, set up your dash button on the same wifi network as the Raspberry Pi.
 An instructional video can be found here:
-Dash Button Set Up Video
+Dash Button Set Up Video (https://drive.google.com/open?id=0B68EGwJQB1HqU1lIdmZyS2FFOFk)
 8. Open terminal
 9. Type the following:
 cd dasher